Brief Overview of Mandatory Minimum Sentencing?

-To fight and combat an array of issues as a result of drug trafficking and other related crimes, Congress decided to make crucial changes in Mandatory Minimum Sentencing, which began in 1951.
+To fight and combat an array of issues as a result of drug trafficking and other related crimes, Congress decided to make crucial changes to Mandatory Minimum Sentencing, which began in 1951.
 Most of the penalties and common offenses are related to drug offenses.
 Other than this, most of the convictions under different statutes require mandatory minimum penalties that relate to controlled substances, identity theft, carrying firearms, and sex offenses.

 Other than this, most of the sentences and penalties are linked with planned substance offenses.
-Over the past few years, drug trafficking offenses, assaults, and crimes have deemed for almost two-thirds of the overall crimes which carry the Mandatory Minimum Sentence and are considerably higher than any other class of attacks.
+Over the past few years, drug trafficking offenses, assaults, and crimes have been deemed for almost two-thirds of the overall crimes which carry the Mandatory Minimum Sentence and are considerably higher than any other class of attacks.

 Issues with Mandatory Minimum Sentencing:

 As we have already discussed earlier, Mandatory Minimum Sentencing laws are rules which give a certain amount of prison time for several crimes, primarily drug possession.
 Judges cannot alter or reduce these sentences, even for mitigating situations that would easily lessen the duration of punishment.

 It may be argued that some drug sentences may be considered unfairly long, ineffective, and brutal regarding mandatory minimum punishments.
 This is a major issue with Mandatory Minimum Sentencing and has sparked criminal justice reform in the U.S. Moreover, the three-strikes law, which is another kind of mandatory minimum sentencing that gives someone convicted of a crime a life sentence, is debatably unfair as well for what may be considered low-level offenses by individuals who are involved in a third felony.
 However, these penalties vary in different states.